gnikylime/test_subsp_iso/README.md

 # Testing isomorphism between tuples of subspaces

 Given two tuples of subspaces, or more precisely, orthonormal bases for those subspaces, can you tell whether the tuples are isomorphic?
-Some algorithms to test for isomorphism are posted here.
+Some Matlab code to test for isomorphism are posted here.

 Code to compute an injective invariant (normalized Gram) for tuples in the Grassmannian of planes in R^d modulo O(d) given a Gram matrix of orthobases for those planes is norgPlanesGram.m.